-Student Affairs, in conjunction with the Orono Fire Department, provide an annual fire prevention program for students on campus.
+Student Affairs, provide an annual fire prevention program for students on campus.
 New students and resident employees are required to attend an orientation session, a portion of which includes fire and general safety.

 FIRE SAFETY REGULATIONS

 Fire Safety Regulations are available to all Residential Students through the Guide to Campus Living and are as follows: